 Protection of your identity

-We take all necessary measures to protect your identity and that of the people who cooperate in the investigation.
+We take all necessary measures to protect your identity and that of the people who cooperate in the audits or in the investigation.

 Protection against reprisal

 The Act prohibits reprisal.
 There are penalties for anyone who violates the Act.